abramadams/dao/README.md

 * The dynamic load statements respect the name/column differences, so the loadByFirstName("?") will essentially translate to "first_name = ?"

 ## Dynamic Entities
-Sometimes it's a pain in the arse to create entity CFCs that just point to a single table.
-You must create properties for each field in the table.
+Sometimes it's a pain in the arse to create entity CFCs that for every single table in your database.
+You must create properties for each field in the table, then keep it updated as your model changes.
 This feature will allow you to define an entity class with minimal effort.
 Here's an example of a dynamic entity CFC:
 ```javascript
 /* EventLog.cfc */
 component persistent="true" table="eventLog" extends="com.database.BaseModelObject"{